Braves vs. Cubs Player Props Betting Odds

-Nico Hoerner and Ronald Acuna Jr. are among the players with prop bets available when the Chicago Cubs and the Atlanta Braves square off at Wrigley Field on Friday (starting at 2:20 PM ET).
+Sportsbooks have set player props for Ronald Acuna Jr. and others when the Atlanta Braves visit the Chicago Cubs at Wrigley Field on Saturday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!